 “The Standing Committee shall also have a Research Advisory Committee, and each Member Department shall be entitled to representation thereon.
 The President of the Association shall designate a Chairman and Vice Chairman for the Research Advisory Committee.”

 Most AASHTO Standing Committees, including RAC, have representatives from all 50 states, the District of Columbia, and Puerto Rico.
 The membership of R&I, however, comprises a Chair, Vice-Chair, and four members from each of the four AASHTO geographic regions.
-Of these latter 16 members, half are senior executives of AASHTO Member Departments and half are state DOT research engineers or specialists.
+Of these latter 16 members, one-half are senior executives of AASHTO Member Departments and one-half are state DOT research engineers or specialists.